quicwg/base-drafts/draft-ietf-quic-transport.md

 sender MUST ignore duplicate WINDOW_UPDATE frames.

-Connection flow control is a limit to the total bytes of stream data sent in STREAM frames.
+Connection flow control is a limit to the total bytes of stream data sent in STREAM frames on all streams contributing to connection flow control.
 A receiver advertises credit for a connection by sending a WINDOW_UPDATE frame with the StreamID set to zero (0x00).
-A receiver may maintain a cumulative sum of bytes received cumulatively on all streams to determine the value of the connection flow control offset to be advertised in WINDOW_UPDATE frames.
-A sender may maintain a cumulative sum of stream data bytes sent to impose the connection flow control limit.
+A receiver maintains a cumulative sum of bytes received on all streams contributing to connection-level flow control to check for flow control violations.
+A receiver may maintain a cumulative sum of bytes consumed on all contributing streams to determine the connection-level flow control offset to be advertised.

 ## Edge Cases and Other Considerations